Subscribe from your phone¶

 The reason for this is Firebase Cloud Messaging (FCM).
 FCM is the only Google approved way to send push messages to Android devices, and it's what pretty much all apps use to deliver push notifications.
 Firebase is overall pretty bad at delivering messages in time, but on Android, most apps are stuck with it.

-, and only in the Google Play flavor of the app.
-It won't use Firebase for any self-hosted servers, and not at all in the the F-Droid flavor.
+The ntfy Android app uses Firebase only for the main host ntfy.sh, and only in the Google Play flavor of the app.
+It won't use Firebase for any self-hosted servers, and not at all in the F-Droid flavor.

 Share to topic¶